-If the judge grants the motion, the prosecution may be left with too little evidence to sustain a conviction.
+If the judge grants the motion, the prosecution may be left with too little evidence to press criminal charges and sustain a conviction.

 5. Can Colorado police be decertified for misconduct?

 It depends on the case.
-In Colorado, police officers get decertified if they either:
+In Colorado, law enforcement officials get decertified if they either: